by Jonas E. Alexis & Gwenyth Todd

 What happened?
 Well, it seems that the American people and much of the world are slowly but surely realizing that this pernicious organization is working against everyone’s interest.
 There is indeed a small “crisis of Zionism.”
 Former president Bill Clinton, whom you used to work for, called Peter Beinart’s The Crisis of Zionism “A deeply important book for anyone who cares about Israel.”

-So, there is enough evidence which seems to indicate that change is on the rise.
+So, there is enough evidence that seems to indicate that change is on the rise.
 We cannot really say that it is being done at an astronomical level, but we can safely say that people are waking up.
 I am a fan of Alexander Solzhenitsyn, G. W. F. Hegel, and St. Augustine.
 They all believe that the truth will triumph in the end.
-Both Solzhenitsyn and Augustine actually believed that even though the storm is high, truth will find its way.
+Both Solzhenitsyn and Augustine actually believed that even though the storm is high, the truth will find its way.
 Augustine calls the storm “the night of iniquity.”
 Solzhenitsyn specifically said:

 “Our way must be: never knowingly support lies!
 Having understood where the lies begin—step back from that gangrenous edge!
 Let us not glue back the flaking scale of the Ideology, not gather back its crumbling bones, nor patch together its decomposing garb, and we will be amazed how swiftly and helplessly the lies will fall away, and that which is destined to be naked will be exposed as such to the world.”